Nevada State Capitol Hours & Location

 Carson City, NV

-Guided tours of the State Capitol may be requested by calling the Education Program at the Nevada State Museum at 775-687-4810, ext.
-237. Guided tours require at least 2 weeks notice and are subject to the availability of volunteers.
+Walk in tours will be available on Saturdays only but guided tours of the State Capitol may be requested by calling the Education Program at the Nevada State Museum at 775-687-4810, ext.
+243. Guided group tours require at least 2 weeks notice and are subject to the availability of volunteers.
 Early booking is recommended (2–3 months in advance) for the busy season (April–May).

 About the Nevada Capitol Building